Tusharpal353/Eatease/README.md

 1. Clone the repository: `git clone https://github.com/your-username/table-booking-app.git`
 2. Install dependencies: `npm install`
-3. Start the server: `npm start`
+3. Start the frontend server: `npm start`
+4. Start the Backend server: `nodemon server.js`
-4. Open the application in your browser: `http://localhost:3000`
+5. Open the application in your browser: `http://localhost:3000`
-5. For database copy link from .env file and open in Mongoose for the database
+6. For database copy link from .env file and open in Mongoose for the database